thacherT1D/webdevstuff/How_the_Web_Works/HTTP.desc.md

 * Connection #0 to host fs-student-roster.herokuapp.com left intact
 ```

 cURL is a very useful command and pre-installed on most Unix operating systems.
 However, I prefer another program called [HTTPie](https://github.com/jkbrzt/httpie).
 Like cURL, HTTPie is a command line HTTP client.
 But its goal is to make command line interaction with a web server as human-friendly as possible.
+Also like cURL, HTTPie is used for testing and debugging HTTP server responses.

 To install HTTPie, run the following command.